-Nowadays it’s quite common to work with a LAN (Local Area Network) formed by two or more Windows computers.
+Nowadays it’s quite common to work with a LAN (Local Area Network) formed by two or more Windows 11/10/8/7 computers.
 Local networks have always been convenient to share some of the important files with other authenticated users.
 Providing access to digital media like computer folder or programs over a small local area network is quite simple.
-All you need to do is enable file sharing option on Windows OS.
-While it’s quite useful to share your files with other Window users on local network sometimes it throws error message Your folder cannot be shared.
+All you need to do is enable the file sharing option on Windows OS.
+While it’s quite useful to share your files with other Windows users on the local network sometimes it throws an error message Your folder cannot be shared.
 You may want to use Advanced Sharing to resolve the issue or there might be a problem with password protection.
 The following solutions may help you to fix the error.

 Your folder cannot be shared

 Network Sharing has been a quintessential part of Windows ever since it was released.
 The feature is especially useful in organizations wherein all the Windows machines are connected to the same network.
 The speed with which the file transfer takes place is also unprecedented.

 1] Disable antivirus software

 Disable your antivirus software temporarily and see if it help.
 If it does, then you may have to add Exceptions for the Shared folder.

 Select the folder you wish to share over the local network.
 Right-click on the folder and click Properties from the menu bar.

 Go to Sharing tab and click on “Advanced Sharing “ option.

 Next, select Permissions and select the Allow box for “Full Control“ to set Full Control permission for everyone that lets you share the folder with everyone.